Starbucks Coffee College

 Day 1 – Pike Place Market and First and Pike

 The $11,000 Clover Coffee machine is a fancy single-cup coffee brewer that makes a super clean and rich cup of coffee.
 It uses vacuum-pot technology combined with a 70-micron filter.
-The brewing temperature is set to 202 degrees and the brewing time varies between 35 and 45 seconds.
+The brewing temperature is set to 202 degrees, and the brewing time varies between 35 and 45 seconds.
 It takes 50 grams of coffee grounds to make a 16-ounce coffee.

 Two Clover Coffee machines at the Starbucks Heritage Store on 1st and Pike.

 I’ve had Clover Coffee many times before from Seattle and Vancouver independent coffee shops.
-It really makes a good cup of coffee.
+It makes a good cup of coffee.
 Could Starbucks make me a cup of coffee that equaled or exceeded my prior experiences?
-I weakly lobbied for them to make the Ethiopian Sun-Dried Yirgacheffe, as I thought it was their offering that would best shine in a Clover machine, but they picked the Pike Place Special Reserve and 100% Kona.
+I weakly lobbied for them to make the Ethiopian Sun-Dried Yirgacheffe, as I thought their offering would best shine in a Clover machine, but they picked the Pike Place Special Reserve and 100% Kona.

 Day 1 – Starbucks Headquarters

 From downtown, we went to the Starbucks HQ.
-There we did some coffee cupping.
+There, we did some coffee cupping.
 The five coffees on the table were:

-- Guatemala Casi Cielo
+1. Guatemala Casi Cielo

-- Ethiopian Sidamo
+2. Ethiopian Sidamo

-- Ethiopian Sun-Dried Yirgacheffe
+3. Ethiopian Sun-Dried Yirgacheffe

-- Sumatra
+4. Sumatra

-- Gold Coast Blend
+5. Gold Coast Blend

 The coffee used in cuppings tends to be from smaller batch roasts and is roasted lighter.
 The class learned that the flavor is more pronounced with lighter roasts.
-The cuppers taste the lighter roasts and the public gets the dark stuff.
+The cuppers taste the lighter roasts, and the public gets the dark stuff.
 Now their idea of lighter roasted is still dark by Stumptown standards, however, I did find both the Yirgacheffe and Sumatra to be decent coffees.
 The Guatemala and Sidamo were bland.
 Because INeedCoffee is family-friendly, I won’t tell you how bad I thought the Gold Coast Blend was.

 Starbucks Coffee cupping room